Blog

 Chapei Dang Veng

-Chapei Dang Veng (A Cambodian two-stringed, long-necked guitar) is used in Arak and Pleng Ka orchestras.
+Chapei Dang Veng (A Cambodian long-necked guitar) is used in Arak and Pleng Ka orchestras.
 Moreover, it is also performed solo instruments accompaniment of poetry, narrated folk stories, vocal duets of an argumentative style and riddle telling.
 Due to this special feature of the instrument which has brought it great popularity from early times right up to today and its music has been delighted by the Khmer people for many generations.

 Chapei Dang Veng